tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 ## Contributor Powers and Rights

-Core Contributors may be appointed and given power to handle any element of the project which is not the exclusive responsibility of the council.
+Core Contributors may be given power to handle any element of the project which is not the exclusive responsibility of the council.
 For an example, a core contributor can be granted:

 * commit or maintainer rights on a code repository